wwt/docker-foundations/docs/sections/section_3.md

 There will be many occassions where you will need to add some OS level packages that rely on a package manager for installation.
 In this case we are on a Debian Linux based system which uses `apt` as a package manager.

-In the Dockerfile you can use the `RUN` command to provide instructions to perform these package installations.
+In the Dockerfile you can use the [`RUN`](https://docs.docker.com/engine/reference/builder/#run) command to provide instructions to perform these package installations.
+The `RUN` instruction can be used for executing commands on the target container.
+This section will use the *shell* syntax.
+Check the Docker documentation for more information.

 ```dockerfile
 # Update Debian Packages and Install Git